BlenderCharacters/5_Humanoid_Animation/README.md

 Be able to cut out a section of video the appropriate length Export the edited video.
 Understand there are better tools, but this will do.

+### 5 Using Reference Video In Blender
+**In this video (objectives)…**

+1. How to import a movie file into Blender
+2. Reminder about memory limit
+3. Watching playback in the Movie Editor
+4. Watching playback in the UV/Image Editor
+5. Watching playback in the 3D View with Background Images
+6. Watching playback in the 3D View on Geometry in Cycles and Blender Render

+**After watching (learning outcomes)…**

+Be able to import a video file into Blender
+Use Blender to View the video file in multiple different ways Be comfortable with basic scrubbing through video in Blender